 Hi, I’m Pat.

 I’m a 72-year-old mother of two, a grandmother of two and over the last ten years, I have run the café down the road.
-I often look after the grandchildren, go to book clubs, keep active in the council, and link up with my bushwalking group which is full of old geezers like myself.
+I often look after the grandchildren, go to book clubs, keep active in the council, and link up with my bushwalking group.

 I’m here to share some tips to help you stay robust and bounce back from all the uncertainty about getting older.
 Let’s keep up the lives you love!
 Welcome to my tool and I hope it helps!

 Find expert resources designed for people over 60 years of age.
 Whether it's exercises for muscle strength, nutritional recipes or key services for you and your family to link into, make sure you have the information you need to live the life you want.